onreality/godot-4.3-modular-fps-controller/README.md

   This makes it easier if you want to add more states for your needs

 - **Full Control of Movement Dynamics**
-  - **Ground Movement:** Customizable walking and sprinting speeds.
+  - **Ground Movement:** Customizable walking, sprinting, acceleration speeds and ground friction.
-  - **Air Control:** Fine-tune maximum air speed, acceleration, and an air strafe multiplier for precise aerial maneuverability.
+  - **Air Control:** Tune maximum air speed, acceleration, and an air strafe multiplier for better aerial maneuverability.
-  - **Crouch Functionality:** Smooth transition between standing and crouching with configurable heights and speeds.
+  - **Crouch Functionality:** Configurable height, transition speed and crouch movement speed.
-  - **Uses raycast to check for collisions above the player to automatically stay crouched**
+  - **Uses raycast to check for collisions above the player to automatically stay crouched in tight spaces**
+  - **No jittering on object edges when using high refresh monitors (tested on 280hz monitor).**

 - **Camera Effects**
-  - **Head Bobbing:** Realistic camera bobbing when moving.
+  - **Head Bobbing:** Adjustable camera bobbing strenght and frequency when moving.
-  - **Field-of-View (FOV) Changes:** Dynamic FOV adjustments while sprinting.
+  - **Field-of-View (FOV) Changes:** Adjustable dynamic FOV adjustments while sprinting.
-  - **Camera Tilt:** adjustable tilt effect when strafing.
+  - **Camera Tilt:** Adjustable tilt effect when strafing.

 - **Customizable Mouse Sensitivity**
   Slider for mouse sensitivity